juju/docs/src/en/charms-deploying-advanced.md

 applications can be consolidated instead of dedicating a machine per application unit.

+!!!
+Note:
+    When multiple charms are deployed to the same machine there exists the possibility of conflicting configuration files (on the machine's filesystem).
+This will be fixed in a future release.

 Below, the `--constraints` option is used to create an LXD controller with enough memory for other applications to run.
 The `--to` option is used to specify a machine: